TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 23/Acts 23.3.md

 ---

-Then said Paul unto him, God shall smite thee, thou whited wall: and sittest thou to judge me according to the law, and commandest me to be smitten contrary to the law?
+Then Paul said to him, "God will strike you, you whitewashed wall!
+Do you sit to judge me according to the law, and command me to be struck contrary to the law?"